UniMath/agda-unimath/src/trees/lower-types-w-types.lagda.md

 ## Idea

-We define by induction a type family over `𝕎 A B` in a way that generalizes the construction of the
+We define by induction the
+{{#concept "type family of lower elements" Disambiguation="over a W-type" Agda=lower-𝕎}}
-[standard finite types](univalent-combinatorics.standard-finite-types.md) over the [natural numbers](elementary-number-theory.natural-numbers.md) to arbitrary [W-types](trees.w-types.md).
+over `𝕎 A B`.
+These generalize the construction of the [standard finite types](univalent-combinatorics.standard-finite-types.md) over the [natural numbers](elementary-number-theory.natural-numbers.md) to arbitrary [W-types](trees.w-types.md).